 Rather than approaching environmental communication through strictly top-down or bottom-up models, my work engages the place-based networks through which individuals, communities, companies, industries, and grassroots organizations advocate for environmental causes, more-than-human ethics, and sustainability.
 Below, you will find a selection of my published research, with brief abstracts.
 For a complete record of my academic work, visit my CV page and learn more about my teaching, grants/digital projects, creative writing, and industry work in my portfolio.

-Writing, Place, Network (Dissertation Abstract)
+Writing, Place, Network: Scale and Digital Rhetoric (Dissertation Abstract)

 While writing takes place in networks which are always evolving, rhetoric and writing studies has traditionally engaged with place through the static and fixed models of Aristotelian commonplace topoi.
 In the face of large-scale environmental problems and with the rise of mobile writing technologies, this project argues that writing studies should pay further attention to networked methodologies for place-based advocacy.
 Networked writing undercuts scalar definitions of place and it underwrites distinctions between local and global.
 Alongside a growing number of scholars who are reshaping the relationship between place, writing, and networked writing technologies, this project undermines the role of scale in shaping how place is imagined topologically.